tiffanyng23/earthquake-tracker/README.md

 ### Visualizations
-The visualizations are located within the 3 tabs (Scatter Plot of Earthquakes, Scatter Map of Earthquakes, Search for Earthquake) in the dashboard.
+The visualizations are located within the 3 tabs (Scatter Plot of Earthquakes, Scatter Map of Earthquakes, Search for Earthquakes) in the dashboard.
 Click on each tab to view the visualizations.

-Tabs:
-Scatter Plot of Earthquakes - contains the scatter plot Scatter Map of earthquakes - contains the scatter map Search for Earthquake - contains the search table

 Scatter Plot:
 The scatter plot graphs earthquake events by time and magnitude.
 The earthquake events shown can be controlled by the time and magnitude range set in the Customization Panel.